vaadin/skeleton-starter-flow-cdi/README.md

 # Project Base for Vaadin Flow 25.0

-This project can be used as a starting point to create your own Vaadin Flow 25.0 application with CDI 16.0.
+This project can be used as a starting point to create your own Vaadin Flow 25.0 application with CDI.
 It contains all the necessary configuration and some placeholder files to get you started.

 Vaadin 25.0 is based on Jakarta EE 11.0 and requires Java 21.